GreyGnome/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.
 ```
-*_What's New?_ Tue Sep 29 06:29:38 CDT 2015
+*_What's New?_ Fri Oct 16 07:52:45 CDT 2015
-Version 0.9.0 of the library has been released.
-This release adds ATtiny support.
+Version 0.9.1 of the library has been released.
+Arduino Zero support added.
+Bug fixes in examples/OOSimple (thanks RobertClemenzi).
+And don't forget about the ATtiny support added in 0.9.0!
+See the Release Notes in the extras directory for details.
-Chips ATtiny44/84/45/85 are supported; DA Mellis' work at https://github.com/damellis/attiny
-was used for testing but the Gemma should work too.
-See the Release Notes in the extras
-directory for details.

 The EnableInterrupt library is an Arduino interrupt library, designed for
 all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based
-boards, like the mini), Due, Leonardo (and other ATmega32u4-based boards, like the
+boards, like the mini), Due, Zero, Leonardo (and other ATmega32u4-based boards, like the
 Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK),
 and for non-Arduino chips: the 644/1284p (using the Mighty1284 for support files
 and pin numbering), ATtiny 44/84, and ATtiny 45/85 (using DA Mellis' support files).